ssentinull/hugo-portfolio/content/blogs/create-api-using-golang-architecture.md

 ## Introduction.

-In the [previous](/blogs/create-api-using-golang-setup/) article, we've set up our workspace that will our developing experience more pleasant.
+In the [previous](/blogs/create-api-using-golang-setup/) article, we've set up our workspace that will make our development experience more pleasant.
 Now it's time to develop the app itself.
-However, there is one thing I want to point out before we proceed, and that is Clean Architecture.
+However, there is one thing I want to discuss before we proceed, and that is Clean Architecture.

 ## What is Architecture.

-Before jumping to Clean Architecture, let's discuss what an 'architecture' actually is.
+Before jumping to Clean Architecture, let's discuss what 'architecture' actually is.
 Different experts have different definitions of what architecture exactly is.
 Some say it's 'the fundamental organization of a system' while others define it as 'the way the highest level components are wired together.
 Since I'm nowhere near to being an expert, I'll just have to defer to the definition provided by the experts, which in essence is 'how we organize our system'.

 ## Why bother with Architecture.